-The field effect transistor is a three terminal unipolar semiconductor device used for weak signal amplification.
+FET or field-effect transistor is a three-terminal unipolar semiconductor device.
+It is used for amplification of weak signals.
 This type of transistor basically uses an electric field to control the shape and hence the electrical conductivity of a channel of one type of charge carrier in a semiconductor material.

 FET has various similar characteristics to those of their bipolar transistor counterparts i.e. robust, cheap, high efficiency and instant operation and can be used in various electronic circuit applications.
 In our previous article, we explain the difference between BJT and FET, Semiconductors electronics Theory.
 Here we are going to explain FET operation and its types.

 In this Article You will learn:

 What is Fet Transistor or Field Effect Transistor

 Field-effect circuits are used in many areas of electronics involves single carrier type operation i.e. unipolar in nature.
 Fets can be minority carrier charge devices if the current is carried out by minority carriers or majority carrier charge devices if the current is carried out by majority carriers.

 In Fet, the current flows through the semiconductor path is known as a channel.
 There are different types of electrodes on both sides of the channel.
 The physical diameter of the channel is fixed but its effective electrical diameter can be varied by the application of a voltage to a control electrode Known as a gate.
 At given instant of time, the conductivity of field effect transistor depends on the electrical diameter of the channel.